-Time management is all about making the most effective use of your time and working smarter, not longer.
+Time management is all about making the most effective use of your time and working smarter, not harder.
 It requires planning, and then sticking to the plan – and that takes discipline.

-According to the 80/20 rule, 80 per cent of results come from 20 per cent of effort.
+According to the Pareto principle or 80/20 rule, 80 per cent of results come from 20 per cent of effort.
 That means that of all the things you do, 20 per cent are vital and 80 per cent don’t contribute much.
 Just think of how much you would achieve if you focused more effort on the 20 per cent that really matters!
-This is where effective time management comes in.

 It’s important that you know what your short-term and long-term goals are – this will enable you to differentiate between what’s important and what’s not.
 It’s only when you know where you want to go and what you want to achieve that you can figure out exactly what needs to be done, and in what order.
 Once you are clear about your goals, you can plan and prepare a sequence of action steps to achieve them.